Published Survey

 I would like to mark this section as done.
 Yes

 Program Description The Medical University of South Carolina has been producing high-quality pharmacy practitioners since 1882.
 MUSC provides a premier pharmacy education featuring innovative, interprofessional learning opportunities at South Carolina’s only full-range comprehensive academic health system.
 MUSC pharmacy students enjoy robust student life.
-Graduating student satisfaction, on-time graduation, and post-graduation residency placement exceeds 90%.
-The College maintains three research centers, the S.C.
+The College maintains two research centers, the S.C.
 Drug Discovery Core, and offers cutting-edge instruction in the pharmaceutical sciences with research opportunities in active laboratories.
 Nationally-recognized clinical pharmacists use the unique learning opportunities, practice experience, and active learning made possible by an academic medical system.
 Beautiful and historic Charleston, S.C. has been designated as one of America’s most livable cities and is an expanding mecca for high-tech industry.

 Program Description Video: